Shishirise/ML-with-Python/Project 1/Image Classifier.md

 model.fit(...) is the main function to train the model.
-train_ds: The training dataset (80% of the data). validation_data=val_ds: Data used to check how well the model performs on unseen data (20%). epochs=1: Number of times the model sees the entire training dataset.
-(You’d usually set this to a higher number like 10 or 20 in real training.)
+train_ds: The training dataset (80% of the data). validation_data=val_ds: Data used to check how well the model performs on unseen data (20%). epochs=1: Number of times the model sees the entire training dataset.(OPTIMAL) (You’d usually set this to a higher number like 10 or 20 in real training.)

 The result, history, stores training metrics like loss and accuracy so you can plot them later if needed.